4.

 Fixed premium payments

-Lower market risk compared to other universal life insurance products
+Lower maintenance and risk to other universal life insurance products

 Lower cost than other permanent products